Jones Fracture and Lisfranc Fracture: Causes, symptoms and treatment options

 What is a Jones Fracture?

-A Jones fracture is a common fracture that often affects elite athletes and weekend warriors occur at the base of the fifth metatarsal bone (the long bone on the outside of the foot that leads up to the little toe.).
+A Jones fracture is a fracture that occurs at the base of the fifth metatarsal bone (the long bone on the outside of the foot that leads up to the pinky toe.)
+This common foot injury often affects elite athletes and weekend warriors.

-This condition got its name from Sir Robert Jones who wrote about a fracture that he and six others had in 1902 that he decided to study after a night of dancing.
+This condition got its name from Sir Robert Jones, who studied and wrote about a fracture he and six others had in 1902 after a night of dancing.

-Because this area receives poor blood supply healing can be difficult.
-Since a Jones fracture is very similar to a sprain or avulsion fracture (known as a "pseudo-jones" injury), it's critically important to be evaluated by a very talented orthopedic sports medicine foot and ankle specialist.
+This area receives poor blood supply, so healing can be difficult.
+And since a Jones fracture is very similar to a sprain or avulsion fracture (known as a "pseudo-jones" injury), it's critically important to be evaluated by an experienced orthopedic sports medicine foot and ankle specialist.

 Symptoms of a Jones Fracture